minnojs/minno-quest/src/0.1/sequencer/mixer.md

 #### Sequence evaluation (wrapper)
 [evaluation]: sequence-evaluation-wrapper

-Most of the time, mixers are lazily evaluated.
+Most of the time, mixers are lazily processed.
 This means that the sequencer waits until it reaches the mixer before expanding it.
 This behaviour allows us to use branching mixers - we don't decide which branch to take until we reach it.
 The exception to this rule is randomizing mixers (such as `randomize` or `choose`), that in order to randomize *everything* inside them, must pre-mix all their content.

 This behaviour may cause some problematic results.
-For instance, a branching mixer within a randomization mixer, will be calculated according to the state of the player when it first reaches the randomizer, and not according to the state when it reaches the branch itself.
+For instance, a branching mixer within a randomization mixer, will be calculated according to the state of the task when it first reaches the randomizer, and not according to the state when it reaches the branch itself.
 If you have a randomizer > repeat > randomizer then the repeat will process an already randomized random mixer, and the repeated units will all be the same.
 The solution in this case is to wrap the inner mixer within a [wrapper mixer](#wrapper) (or set the `wrapper` property to true).
 This way the randomizer will treat anything within the wrapper as a single unit and will not pre-mix it.